nehemiaobati/codeigniter/documentation.md

 **6.1.
 User Authentication**

 - **6.1.1.
 Registration & Login Flow**: Managed by `AuthController.php`, this feature handles user registration with validation and reCAPTCHA, credential verification for login, and session management.
 - **6.1.2.
-Email Verification & Password Resets**: Upon registration, a unique token is generated and emailed to the user. `AuthController::verifyEmail()` handles this token.
-The password reset flow also uses a secure, expiring token sent via email.
+Email Verification & Password Resets**: A unique token is generated and emailed to the user for verification.
+The password reset flow uses a secure, expiring token sent via email.
 - **6.1.3.
-Access Control with Filters**: The `AuthFilter` (`app/Filters/AuthFilter.php`) is applied to routes in `app/Config/Routes.php` to protect pages that require a user to be logged in.
+Access Control with Filters**: The `AuthFilter` (`app/Filters/AuthFilter.php`) is applied to routes to protect pages that require a user to be logged in.

 **6.2.
 Payment Gateway Integration**

 - **6.2.1.
 Configuration**: The Paystack secret key is configured in the `.env` file (`PAYSTACK_SECRET_KEY`).
 - **6.2.2.
-Initiating a Transaction**: `PaymentsController::initiate()` collects the amount and email, creates a local record in the `payments` table with a `pending` status, and calls `PaystackService::initializeTransaction()`.
-This service sends the request to Paystack, which returns a unique authorization URL.
-The user is then redirected to this URL to complete the payment.
+Initiating a Transaction**: `PaymentsController::initiate()` calls `PaystackService::initializeTransaction()`.
+The service sends a request to Paystack, which returns a unique authorization URL.
+The user is then redirected to this URL.
 - **6.2.3.
-Verifying a Payment**: After payment, Paystack redirects the user to the `callback_url` (`payment/verify`). `PaymentsController::verify()` retrieves the transaction reference and uses `PaystackService::verifyTransaction()` to confirm the payment status with Paystack.
-If successful, the local payment record is updated to `success` and the user's balance is updated within a database transaction.
+Verifying a Payment**: After payment, Paystack redirects the user back to the application. `PaymentsController::verify()` uses `PaystackService::verifyTransaction()` to confirm the payment status.
+If successful, the user's balance is updated within a database transaction.

 **6.3.
 AI Service Integration**

 - **6.3.1.
-Generating Content**: `GeminiController::generate()` is the core method.
-It prepares the user's prompt, adds contextual data from the memory system, and sends it to `GeminiService::generateContent()`.
-The service makes the API call to Google Gemini and returns the response.
+Generating Content**: `GeminiController::generate()` prepares the user's prompt, adds contextual data from the memory system, and sends it to `GeminiService::generateContent()`.
 - **6.3.2.
-Conversational Memory System**: This advanced feature is managed by `MemoryService.php`.
-When a user submits a prompt, the service:
-    1. Generates a vector embedding of the user's input using `EmbeddingService`.
-    2. Performs a hybrid search (semantic vector search + keyword search) on past interactions stored in the database.
+Conversational Memory System**: This feature is managed by `MemoryService.php`.
+It uses a hybrid search (semantic vector search + keyword search) on past interactions to construct a relevant context block, which is prepended to the user's new prompt.
-    3. Constructs a context block from the most relevant past interactions.
-    4. Prepends this context to the user's new prompt before sending it to the AI.
-    5. After receiving a response, it stores the new question-and-answer pair and updates the relevance scores of all memories.
 - **6.3.3.
-Handling Multimedia Inputs**: Users can upload files via the AI Studio. `GeminiController::uploadMedia()` handles the file, and `GeminiController::generate()` processes it, converting the file to base64 and including it in the API request to Gemini, which is a multimodal model.
+Handling Multimedia Inputs**: Users can upload files via the AI Studio. `GeminiController` handles the file, converting it to base64 and including it in the API request to the multimodal Gemini model.
 - **6.3.4.
-Document Generation (PDF/Word)**: From the AI Studio, users can download the generated response. `GeminiController::downloadDocument()` takes the Markdown content and a format (`pdf` or `docx`).
-It uses the `DocumentService` which first attempts to use `Pandoc` for high-quality conversion.
-If Pandoc is unavailable or fails for PDF, it falls back to using `Dompdf` for reliable PDF creation.
+Document Generation (PDF/Word) with Fallback**: Users can download the generated response. `GeminiController::downloadDocument()` uses the `DocumentService`, which first attempts to use `Pandoc` for high-quality conversion.
+If Pandoc is unavailable or fails for PDF, it automatically falls back to using `Dompdf` for reliable PDF creation.

 **6.4.
 Cryptocurrency Data Service**

 - **6.4.1.
-Querying Balances**: `CryptoController::query()` calls `CryptoService::getBtcBalance()` or `getLtcBalance()`.
-The service makes an API call to a third-party blockchain explorer (e.g., blockchain.info, blockchair.com) and formats the response.
+Querying Balances**: `CryptoController::query()` calls `CryptoService` methods, which make API calls to a third-party blockchain explorer.
 - **6.4.2.
-Fetching Transaction Histories**: Similarly, the controller calls `CryptoService::getBtcTransactions()` or `getLtcTransactions()`.
-The service fetches the transaction data and formats it into a readable structure for the view.
+Fetching Transaction Histories**: The controller calls `CryptoService` to fetch transaction data, which is then formatted for the view.

 **6.5.
 Administrative Dashboard**

 - **6.5.1.
 User Management**: `AdminController.php` provides methods to list, search, view details, update balances, and delete users.
-All actions are protected to ensure only administrators can perform them.
-Balance updates are handled within a database transaction for data integrity.
 - **6.5.2.
-Sending Email Campaigns**: `CampaignController.php` allows an administrator to compose an email that is then sent to every registered user in the `users` table.
-The process iterates through users and sends individual emails.
+Sending Email Campaigns**: `CampaignController.php` allows an administrator to compose an email that is sent to every registered user.
+It also provides functionality to save, load, and delete campaign templates.
+- **6.5.3.
+Viewing Application Logs**: `AdminController::logs()` provides a secure interface for administrators to view and select daily log files from the `writable/logs/` directory for debugging purposes.

 **6.6.
 Blog & Content Management**

 - **6.6.1.
-Public-Facing Blog**: `BlogController.php` handles the public-facing side of the blog, including a paginated index of all published posts (`/blog`) and individual post views using SEO-friendly slugs (`/blog/your-post-slug`).
+Public-Facing Blog**: `BlogController.php` (in the `Blog` module) handles the public-facing side, including a paginated index of all published posts and individual post views.
 - **6.6.2.
-Admin Management Interface**: The `BlogController` also contains admin-only methods for managing content.
-The admin panel (`/admin/blog`) provides a full CRUD (Create, Read, Update, Delete) interface for posts, allowing administrators to write, edit, publish, and delete articles.
+Admin Management Interface**: The `BlogController` also contains admin-only methods for managing content, providing a full CRUD (Create, Read, Update, Delete) interface for posts.

 **6.7.
 Self-Hosted Documentation**

 - **6.7.1.
-Serving Documentation Pages**: `DocumentationController.php` serves static and dynamic documentation pages.
-It includes methods to display the main documentation index (`/documentation`), as well as separate, detailed pages for different aspects of the project, such as web architecture (`/documentation/web`) and the AI system (`/documentation/agi`).
+Serving Documentation Pages**: `DocumentationController.php` serves documentation pages.
+It includes methods to display the main documentation index and separate pages for different aspects of the project, such as web architecture and the AI system.

 --------------------------------------------------